bolorkhuu/blog/all/projects/_posts/2016-05-10-Robot_Control_Board.md

 </div>
 <p class="publish_date"> updated: 22.08.2016</p>

 This is a robot controller board **MarBoard v1**, a further development of the currently using board **MarBoard v0** on my self balancing robot called **MarBot**.
-I have made many updates to this custom robot recently.
+I have made many updates to this custom board recently.
 It does work very well.
 Unfortunately the micro usb socket has brocken newly, i cut the micro usb cabel and soldered it to the pins as you can see it in the pictures below.

 <p> <img src="{{ site.url }}{{ site.baseurl }}/images/marbot/marboardv1.gif" style="width:550px;height:360px;border:solid 9px #e3e3e3;" />
 </p>